Updated 18 February 2022

-While the Philippines may soon open for tourism to travellers departing from its green list of countries, eligible travellers looking to enter the pearl of the orient must currently abide by the country’s PCR test entry requirements as well as the mandatory e-CIF form prior to travelling.
+Travellers looking to enter the pearl of the orient must currently abide by the country’s entry requirements as well as complete the mandatory e-CIF form prior to travelling.

 Here, we take a closer look at the Philippine’s e-CIF requirement; what the e-CIF actually is, how and where to register, and who are required to register.